-Trump Will Reportedly Scrap DACA Despite Protests
+Trump Will End DACA After A 6 Month Delay Despite Protests, Reports Say

 Already, many politicians — including many Republicans — are voicing their protest of Trump's expected decision.
 Rep. Ileana Ros-Lehtinen (R-Fla.) wrote on Twitter,

-After teasing #Dreamers for months with talk of his ‘great heart,' @POTUS slams door on them.
-Some ‘heart'…
+After teasing #Dreamers for months with talk of his "great heart," @POTUS slams door on them.
+Some "heart"...— Ileana Ros-Lehtinen (@RosLehtinen) September 4, 2017

 Trump is expected to announce his official decision after Labor Day, on Tuesday.